NAKSHTRASAINI/Feerlis-Client-Dashboards/README.md

 # 🌟 Impact Dashboards

-This repository contains two Tableau-based dashboards built for showcasing and tracking social impact: the Public Transparency Dashboard and the Single User Dashboard.
+This repository contains four Tableau-based dashboards built for showcasing and tracking social impact: the Public Transparency Dashboard, the Single User Dashboard, the CSR Dashboard, and the NGO Dashboard.
 These dashboards are based on sample data as the platform is still in development.
 ---

 ## 🌍 Public Transparency Dashboard